JJediny/FederalProjectSchema/project-template.md

     url:
     attribution:
 socialMedia:                 #social networks - is url alone enough to describe itself?
   - url:
+    socialmediaType:
 notes: >
     Comments and notes
     can be entered as a paragraph
     by using simple indentation.
 #Optional Fields
 resources:                  #funds and financing
-  - organizationCode: ""    #use bureauCode for federal agencies another registration process for others?
+  - description: ""    #use bureauCode for federal agencies another registration process for others?
     portionOf: ""           #$ or %
     ofTotal: ""             #$ or %
-    investmentType: ""      #need a ref URL source
+    resourceType: ""      #need a ref URL source
-    contactId: ""           #contact_id used to relate to contact managing resource
+    email: ""           #contact_id used to relate to contact managing resource
 extended:                   #additional/optional fields can be listed and nested within this structure list/validation controlled by describedBy schema
   - whatever:
     additional: